-Planning your pension takes less time than you think
+Planning your retirement takes less time than you think

 If you begin now, it could make a big difference to your retirement savings.

-Why not take an hour to watch videos from experts, get to grips with the pension basics, use the calculator to find out what your retirement income might be and start planning for a more comfortable future?
+Why not take an hour to watch videos from experts, get to grips with the pension basics, find out how combining your pensions might save you money and start planning for a more comfortable future?

 Understand what a pension is and if a company one is enough.